-The contingencies covered shall include any morbid condition, whatever its cause, and pregnancy and confinement and their
+The contingencies covered shall include any morbid condition, whatever its cause, and pregnancy and confinement and their consequences.

-C118 Equality of Treatment (Social Security) Convention
+C118 Equality of Treatment (Social Security) Convention22

-- 1. Each Member may accept the obligations of this Convention in respect of any one or more of the following branches of social security for which it has in effective operation legislation covering its own nationals within its own territory: - medical care;
+- 1. Each Member may accept the obligations of this Convention in respect of any one or more of the following branches of social security for which it has in effective operation legislation covering its own nationals within its own territory:

+- medical care:

+- sickness benefit:
-- maternity benefit; invalidity benefit;

-- old-age benefit;
+- maternity benefit; invalidity benefit; - old-age benefit;

-- survivors' benefit;

 - employment injury benefit;

-- unemployment benefit; and family benefit
+- unemployment benefit; and

+- family benefit

-Each Member for which this Convention is in force shall grant legislation with its own nationals, both as regards coverage and as regards the right to benefits, in respect of every branch of social security for which it has accepted the obligations of the Convention.
+1) Each Member for which this Convention is in force shall grant within its territory to the nationals of any other Member for which the Convention is in force equality of treatment under its legislation with its own nationals, both as regards coverage and as regards the right to benefits, in respect of every branch of social security for which it has accepted the obligations of the Convention.

-C161 Occupational Health Services Convention
+C161 Occupational Health Services Convention23